Modern Minimal Perfect Hashing: A Survey: Evaluation

 \myparagraph{Fingerprinting\@.} The goal of perfect hashing through fingerprinting \cite{muller2014retrieval} is to offer efficient queries and fast construction at the cost of larger space consumption.
 BBHash \cite{limasset2017fast} is dominated by more recent implementations.
-FMPH \cite{beling2023fingerprinting} achieves almost twice the construction throughput and lower minimal space consumption but it only reaches the performance of SIMDRecSplit for large space consumption.
-It is written in Rust and opens up perfect hashing to a rather new ecosystem.
+FiPS \cite{lehmann2024fast} and recent version of FMPH \cite{beling2023fingerprinting} achieve almost twice the construction throughput and lower minimal space consumption.
 FMPHGO \cite{beling2023fingerprinting} reduces the space consumption of FMPH but also has a much slower construction.
 Its construction performance is similar to SicHash but has slower queries.
-Finally, FiPS \cite{lehmann2024fast} achieves a similar space consumption as FMPH but is much faster to construct.
-FiPS outperforms SIMDRecSplit for a space consumption of more than 3 bits per key.
-However, at a similar space consumption, PtrHash offers faster queries, so it still fills most of the dominance maps.